yfwei/carnd-advanced-lane-lines/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform is the `warp_image()` function, which appears in the 5th code cell.
-I used the `cv2.getPerspectiveTransform()` function to perforam a perspective transform.
+I used the `cv2.getPerspectiveTransform()` function to perform a perspective transform.
 It takes source and destination points as inputs.
 Both points are static and the source points were found by eyeballing the test image (`test_images/straight_lines1.jpg`).

 This resulted in the following source and destination points: